StarRocks/starrocks/docs/loading/RoutineLoad.md

 - **Data format**

-  You need to specify `"format"="json"` in the clause `PROPERTIES` to define that the data format is JSON.
+  You need to specify `"format" = "json"` in the clause `PROPERTIES` to define that the data format is JSON.

 - **Data mapping and transformation**